How Christians are expected to behave in life.

 3. BEING HONEST AND SINCERE

 Yes, God expects us to try our best to be honest and sincere.
-But, many people in modern society have truly moved away from this basic behaviour expected by our Lord.
+But, many people in modern society have truly moved away from this basic behaviour expected by God.

 We should always try to do ‘what is right’ in all our dealings with other people: be honest; control our greed; give what we owe to others etc.